-Many of our graduates from the joint Laurier-Waterloo PhD program in Religious Studies, have had their dissertation research published into books.
-We encourage you to browse the collection of publications below, read a little about what our graduates are up to now, and click on the book covers to add these thought-provoking and unique contributions to your own collections.
+Many of our graduates have had their dissertation research published into books.
+We encourage you to browse the collection of publications below, read a little about what our graduates are up to, and add these thought-provoking contributions to your own collections.

 Amarnath Amarasingam | D. Mitra Barua | Denis J. Bekkering | Joanne Benham Rennick ;| Patricia Q. Campbell | William Rory Dickson | David Feltmate | Nick Shrubsole | Adam Stewart | Merin Shobhana Xavier

 Pain, Pride, and Politics: Sri Lankan Tamil Activism in Canada